Look, if you’re thinking about finding a new job, you don’t need me to tell you that LinkedIn is probably the first place you should go.

 1. Don't Recite Your Resume

-No copy-pasting from resume to your LinkedIn Summary.
+No copy-pasting from your resume to your LinkedIn Summary.

 Remember there's an entire work experience section on LinkedIn to list down your achievements.
 In your profile summary, tell people about your personality, your skills, and your unique talents.
 Present your achievements contextually.